masxxiii/masxxiii/README.md

 <br /> <br />
 <samp>
 I'm [Masood](https://github.com/masxxiii/).
 A polyglot, an engineer & a chap.
-I'm currently a backend engineer, specializing in decentralized apps at [Crypton Studio](https://crypton.studio) in Russia.
+I'm currently a backend engineer, specializing in decentralized apps at [DYOR](https://dyor.exchange) in Gibraltar.
 I study and learn all things technology and convert caffeine into code.
 </samp>
 <br />